JTorres258/mlops-dogbreed-demo/README.md

 # MLOps Demo

 This is a demo of a simple MLOps project.
-Here, a CNN will be trained, tested, and deployed with the aim of detecting different dog breeds.
+Here, a CNN will be trained, tested, and deployed with the aim of detecting different breeds of dogs.
 For this purpose, TensorFlow, MLFlow, FastAPI, Docker, and GitHub actions will be used.

 ## Dataset